OllieSHunt/ollies-website/README.md

 # Design and Development

 ## Scaling
-Although this project does not use Bootstrap, I aim to use the same "scaling increments" (idk what they are called).
+Although this project does not use Bootstrap, I am using the same scaling increments because I think they seem sensible.

 https://getbootstrap.com/docs/4.0/layout/grid/#grid-options
 - >=1200px - default